Get in Touch

 • Decomposing the architecture into its components

-• Usage of a Component Business Model
+• Utilising a Component Business Model

 Applying Business Rules

-• Documenting the constraints: operative and structural
+• Documenting constraints: operative and structural

 • Representing rules with decision tables